 Unfortunately, I can't afford to go see my professional hair colorist as often as I would like.
 However, I feel I need to continue to go to keep my hair looking good as I look for new job opportunities.
 Do you have any tips for stretching the life of my hair color?

 One of the results of the current economic downturn is the need to stretch the life of hair color treatments as long as possible.
 The good news is that there are lots of tips to keep your hair color as fresh as possible for an extended period of time.

 1. Consider going Ombré - One of the hottest color trends at the current moment is the Ombre movement.
 Ombre is the French word for shaded.
 Hair is darker on top at the roots and gradually lightens as the color moves down towards the ends.

 Although it used to be considered in poor taste to have a lot of root regrowth, now it is all the rage.
 Ombre hair can be created by your professional hair colorist and then allowed to grow out naturally over time.

-2. Stay close to your natural color - I you don't want to go with the dramatic Ombre look then stay as close to your natural color as possible.
+2. Stay close to your natural color - if you don't want to go with the dramatic Ombre look then stay as close to your natural color as possible.
 The closer you stay to your natural color, the less obvious any root regrowth will be.
-If root regrowth is more subtle you can afford to extend the time inbetween hair color visits.
+If root regrowth is more subtle you can afford to extend the time in between hair color visits.

 4. Play with balayage - Ask your professional hair colorist to experiment with a few balayaged highlights around the hairline.
 This will give you a fresh and sun-kissed look without the need for a lot of upkeep.